uecasm/Mirality.Blazor.Routing/README.md

 It embeds (almost entirely verbatim) a large chunk of ASP.NET 6 Router code, since these were implemented as `internal` and there isn't currently any other way to hook it.

+Currently, I only test this with Blazor WebAssembly, although it should theoretically work with Blazor Server as well.
+Let me know if there are any issues.

 # Basic Setup

 1. Either use the precompiled package from nuget.org; or optionally, download this project and unpack it to a suitable location in your source tree (or reference it as a git submodule).